keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/word-list.md

 * Kubernetes concepts and objects (such as workload or resource) should be lowercase unless they are the proper name of an object.

-    This means that workload would not be capitalized, but Pod or Deployment would be.
+    This means that "workload" is not capitalized, but "Pod" and "Deployment" are.

 * The first instance of one of these terms in a section should be a link to the relevant Kubernetes documentation.